Why Zirconia Crowns?

 What Is Zirconia Made Of?

 Zirconia restorations are made from zirconium dioxide, a metal oxide.
-The incredible strength of monolithic zirconia used for dental restorations comes from its tetragonal crystalline properties.
-The all-ceramic material doesn’t require any unsightly metal substructure for stability, is resistant to wear, and difficult to crack.
+The incredible strength of monolithic zirconia crowns used for dental restorations comes from their tetragonal crystalline properties.
+The all-ceramic material doesn’t require any unsightly metal substructure for stability, is resistant to wear, and is difficult to crack.

-Zirconia crowns require a mechanically-retentive tooth preparation similar to that used for porcelain-fused-to-metal crowns.
+Zirconia crowns require a mechanically-retentive natural tooth preparation similar to that used for porcelain-fused-to-metal crowns.
 Sharp angles and edges must be rounded, and shoulders should be chamfered.
 Gingival margins are a minimum of 0.6 mm in depth.
 Axial walls have a minimum of 1.0 mm depth with an anatomical occlusal reduction of 1.5 mm.
+Zirconia is less likely than porcelain crowns to cause wear on opposing teeth.
 If this seems aggressive, it is compared to the preparation guidelines for other types of all-ceramic dental restorations (i.e. e.Max).

 Color Choices

-Our zirconia dental lab offers multiple color options that correspond to the Vita Classic Shade Guide.
+Our zirconia dental lab offers multiple color options that correspond with the Vita Classic Shade Guide.
 Bleaching shades are also available.
-Custom staining allows the finished zirconia restoration to blend seamlessly with existing restorations and natural teeth.
+Custom staining allows the finished zirconia restoration to blend seamlessly with existing restorations and surrounding teeth.

 Delivery and Cementation

-Minor adjustments may be made at chairside using a combination of green stones or diamond burs.
+Minor adjustments may be made chairside using a combination of green stones or diamond burs.

 Cementation is achieved via mechanical retention using a glass ionomer resin dental cement.